ytakefuji/AIethics/README.md

 2.* Theil Index computing
 </b>

 Use fetch_adult dataset with the following command which contains sex column which is one of X columns and annual-income as y column.
-Calculate the Theil index for Male and Female and discuss fairness.
+Calculate the Theil index for Male and Female respectively and discuss fairness.

 from aif360.sklearn.datasets import fetch_adult